Stu Vetter Interesting Facts and Firsts

 • Flint Hill ('75-'90)

-• Guided 3 Separate Teams to National Championship
+• Guided 3 Separate Teams to a National Championship

 • Montrose Christian ('10-'11)